grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 {{< figure src="fisheye.png" position="center" caption="This is what it looks like when facing a wall straight on." >}}

-This is because our algorithm's assumption that human vision converges on single infinitely small point (the player).
+This is because our algorithm's assumption that human vision converges on single infinitely small point (the player) is wrong.
-In reality our visual cortex is constantly blending and correcting the perspective of our two eyes to create depth.
+In reality our visual cortex is constantly blending and correcting the perspective of both of our eyes to create depth.

 In this case a much more accurate metaphor is a plane that is perpendicular to our perspective sending out the rays.